 professional & technical

-Jaime completed a B.Sc in Zoology, Ecology and Conservation at James Cook University in 2015, and has since joined the Laurance Lab as Bill's PA and Research Project Coordinator.
-She manages the project logistics including travel and field work, coordinates volunteers, and provides administrative and technical support to the Academic team.
-Previously, Jaime has worked as a Research Assistant on the Daintree Drought Experiment, led by Bill's wife Susan Laurance, and conducted vegetation monitoring in Cape Tribulation for the TERN Australian Supersite Network.
-She also provides logistic and administrative support to the Centre for Tropical Environmental & Sustainability Science (TESS) as well as maintaining social media and website platforms for TESS, ALERT Conservation, Laurance Lab and Global Roadmap.
+Jaime completed a B.Sc in Zoology, Ecology and Conservation at James Cook University in 2015, and has since joined the Laurance Lab as the Research Project Coordinator.
+She manages the project logistics including travel and field work, coordinates volunteers, and provides administrative and logistical support to the Academic team and the Centre for Tropical Environmental and Sustainability Science (TESS).